 Finding professionals who specialize in historic renovations will give you options that preserve your house’s architectural integrity and allow your space to feel like home without breaking your budget.

-If you’d like to consult with an expert before beginning your project (which wouldn’t hurt!), consider checking out your state’s SHPO website (State Historic Preservation Officers).
+If you’d like to consult with an expert before beginning your project (which wouldn’t hurt!), consider checking out your area’s State Historic Preservation Office website.
 Some will include a database of licensed professionals in the state who can help with preservation needs.

 There are also many construction and engineering companies that are historically focused and have laborers familiar with preservation practices.
-Likewise, if your house has asbestos insulation or lead-based paint, licensed contractors will know how to proceed to make sure any debacles are avoided.
+Likewise, if your house has asbestos insulation or lead-based paint, licensed contractors will know how to proceed to help avoid any debacles.
 Usually you can find firms that specialize in historic interiors too.

-Also be sure to look at the National Park Service’s Preservation Briefs, which offer overviews on everything from repointing mortar joints to heating, ventilating, and cooling.
-They even have a brief on rehabilitating interiors.
+Be sure to look at the National Park Service’s Preservation Briefs, which offer overviews on everything from repointing mortar joints to heating, ventilating, and cooling.

 Buyer's Guide Stories